Overv/VulkanTutorial/03_Drawing_a_triangle/00_Setup/02_Validation_layers.md

 needs to be explicitly specified as first argument.
 You will also see this pattern with other *child* objects later on.
 Let's see if it works...
 Run the program and close the window once you're fed up with staring at the blank window.
-You'll see that the following message is printed to the command prompt:
+You'll see that the following messages are printed to the command prompt:

 ![](/images/validation_layer_test.png)

 Oops, it has already spotted a bug in our program!
 The `VkDebugReportCallbackEXT` object needs to be cleaned up with a call to `vkDestroyDebugReportCallbackEXT`.
 Similarly to `vkCreateDebugReportCallbackEXT` the function needs to be explicitly loaded.
+The reason for there being multiple messages is that multiple validation layers check for the deletion of the debug report callback.

 Create another proxy function right below `CreateDebugReportCallbackEXT`:

 ```c++